JonJagger/cyber-dojo/md/running-a-dojo.md

   * amber in the middle,
   * green at the bottom.
 This means you can still read the display if you are colour blind.

 You will also get an amber traffic-light if the tests do not complete on the cyber-dojo server within 15 seconds (eg you've accidentally coded an infinite loop or the server is overloaded with too many concurrent programming dojos).

-You will also get an amber traffic-light if you lose the network connection to the cyber-dojo server (30 seconds timeout).
+You will also get an amber traffic-light if you lose the network connection to the cyber-dojo server (30 second timeout).

-Remember, clicking on any traffic-light opens a dialog showing the diffs for that traffic-light for that animal together with << < > >> buttons to navigate forwards and backwards, revert, or fork.
+Remember, clicking on any traffic-light opens a dialog showing the diffs for that traffic-light for that animal together with << < > >> buttons to navigate backwards and forwards, revert, or fork.

 reviewing your programming dojo